-But with this you do need to factor in the need for potentially multiple visits.
+But with this, you do need to factor in the need for potentially multiple visits.

-Many have concern over travelling abroad and worry about standards.
+Many have concerns over travelling abroad and worry about standards.
 These concerns are certainly valid.
 Most of us are more comfortable with what we know, and we cannot always be sure that dentists abroad will treat you to the high standards you would receive in the UK.